 - Polyester rip-stop.
 This fabric is somewhat heavier and tougher than nylon.

 - Mixed rip-stop.
-In such fabrics, synthetic threads, for the most part, serve as a reinforcing mesh, and the main fabric is formed by silk, cotton and other natural fibres.
+In such fabrics, synthetic threads, for the most part, serve as a reinforcing mesh, and the main fabric is formed by silk, cotton and other natural fibers.

 Other areas of use: